samwang0723/agent-swarm/docs/oauth-api-integration.md

 ### 2. OAuth Callback Handler

-**Endpoint:** `GET /api/v1/auth/oauth/callback`
+**Endpoint:** `GET /api/v1/auth/google/callback` (existing Google OAuth callback)

 **Purpose:** Internal endpoint that handles Google's OAuth callback and redirects back to your app.

 **Flow:**

 1. Google redirects to this endpoint with `code` and `state`
+2. Agent Swarm detects upstream OAuth flow (state starts with `oauth_state_`)
-2. Agent Swarm exchanges code for tokens
+3. Agent Swarm exchanges code for tokens
-3. Agent Swarm stores user data and generates internal auth code
+4. Agent Swarm stores user data and generates internal auth code
-4. Redirects to your app's `redirect_uri` with auth code
+5. Redirects to your app's `redirect_uri` with auth code

 **Your callback will receive:**